Chorus of Clearwire investors against Sprint bid growing louder

 This person described the $2.97 offer as "dead on arrival."

-Sprint, which has agreed to sell a 70 percent of its own shares to Japan's Softbank Corp, has said that it believes its Clearwire bid is superior to Dish's offer.
+Sprint, which has agreed to sell a 70 percent of its own shares to Japan's Softbank Corp (9984.T), has said that it believes its Clearwire bid is superior to Dish's offer.

 Sprint argues that the Dish deal is not viable because it comes with conditions Clearwire could not accept.